aackerman/talks/react-concepts/notes.md

 shouldComponentUpdate: can be configured manually to allow for higher performance

-Props are passed in to be compiled with view once, state inside a view changes over time
+Props are passed in to be compiled with view once, state changes over time

 State is internal to the component and its children.
 State ownership, move state up the tree of components when necessary.